Astro-CLI/Keystone/README.md

 5.  ...and so on.
 More levels will be added as I go.

 This structure is the key.
 It lets you walk through the project's history, one step at a time.

 ---

+## 📂 Repository Structure

+This repository is organized to be as clear as possible.
+Here’s where to find everything:

+-   `/` (Root Directory): You'll find this `README.md`, the `LICENSE`, and the top-level configuration for the repository.

+-   `SOYMSA/`: This is the core of the project.
+It contains all the Cisco Packet Tracer (`.pkt`) files, which represent the different stages of the network's development.

+-   `Documentation/`: All supporting documentation lives here.
+This includes detailed explanations of network topology, IP schemas, security policies, and diagrams.
+The subdirectories (`Core`, `Distribution`, `Access`) mirror the network's structure.

+-   `Resources/`: A directory for any external assets, templates, or supplementary materials that are part of the project but don't fit into the other categories.

+---